 \section{Adjacency and Laplacian Matrices}

-A network is a graph $G$ comprising a set of $N$ nodes (or vertices) connected by a set of $M$ links (or edges).
+A network is a graph $G$ comprising a set of $n$ nodes (or vertices) connected by a set of $M$ links (or edges).
 Graphs are the mathematical structures used to model pairwise relations between objects.
 We shall often refer to the network topology, which is the layout pattern of interconnections of the various elements.
 Topology can be considered as a virtual shape or structure of a network.

 The networks we consider here are {\it simple} and {\it undirected}.
-A network is called {\it simple} Êif the nodes do not have self connections, and {\it undirected} if there is no distinction between the two vertices associated with each edge.
-A {\it path} in a graph is a sequence of connected (non repeated) nodes.
-From each of node of a path there is a link to the next node in the sequence.
+A network is called {\it simple} if the nodes do not have self-connections, and {\it undirected} if there is no distinction between the two vertices associated with each edge.
+A {\it path} in a graph is a sequence of connected (non-repeated) nodes.
+From each node of a path, there is a link to the next node in the sequence.
 The length of a path is the number of links in the path.
 See further details in Ref. \cite{Graph}.

-For example, lets consider the network in Fig. \ref{GraphEx}a).
-Between to the nodes $2$ and $4$ we have three paths $\{2,1,3,4\}$, $\{2,5,3,4\}$ and $\{2,3,4\}$.
+For example, let's consider the network in Fig. \ref{GraphEx}a).
+Between the nodes $2$ and $4$ we have three paths $\{2,1,3,4\}$, $\{2,5,3,4\}$ and $\{2,3,4\}$.
 The first two have length $3$, and the last has length $2$.
 Therefore, the path $\{2,3,4\}$ is the shortest path between the node $2$ and $4$.

 The network {\it diameter} $d$ is the greatest length of the shortest path between any pair of vertices.
 To find the diameter of a graph, first find the shortest path between each pair of vertices.
 The greatest length of any of these paths is the diameter of the graph.
 If we have an isolated node, that is, a node without any connections, then we say that the diameter is infinite.
 A network of finite diameter is called {\it connected}.